navigation

 Specifically, this means:

-We are committed to having deforestation-free supply chainsin our primary risk commodities cocoa, coffee, palm, soya, beef and wood by 2025.
+• We are committed to having deforestation-free supply chains in our primary risk commodities cocoa, coffee, palm, soya, beef and wood by 2025, with a cut-off date of 31 December 2020 at the very latest.

-By 2026, Migros Bank will assess its biodiversity risks in accordance with the guidelines of the Taskforce for Nature-related Financial Disclosures and the FINMA circular entitled "Nature-related Financial Risks".
-The material risks will then be integrated into its risk management.
+• By 2026, Migros Bank will assess its biodiversity risks in accordance with the guidelines of the Task force for Nature-Related Financial Disclosures and the FINMA circular entitled "Nature-related financial risks".
+It will then integrate material risks into its risk management.

 Although biodiversity is a new overall goal, we have already promoted various measures to protect biodiversity on land, in water and in oceans.
 For instance, Migros became the first retail partner of IP-Suisse more than 20 years ago.
 We're now Switzerland’s largest purchaser of biodiversity-friendly products bearing the ladybird logo.
 We have already worked to reduce our water footprint in water-critical areas.
 In so doing, we are basing our activities on water standards such as SPRING and AWS as well as our own local projects, such as strawberry production in southern Spain.